4.2 Due Process, Ethics, and Professional Judgment

 Practical rule for the exam

 If the issue is a formal right, use the formal process.
-If the issue is a classroom concern, gather data and communicate early.
-If the issue is outside your expertise, consult the appropriate role.
-If the issue is a current legal support, implement it while the team reviews concerns.
+If it is a classroom concern, gather data and communicate early.
+If it is outside your expertise, consult the appropriate role.
+If it is a current legal support, implement it while the team reviews concerns.
+That pattern is active, not passive: the teacher protects students by knowing when to act, when to document, and when to bring in the people authorized to make or review formal decisions.

 A parent says an evaluation meeting felt rushed and asks the classroom teacher to guarantee a different placement by Friday.
 What is the most professional response?